-Testing of Hypothesis - Large Sample: Sampling distributions, Tests of hypothesis - null hypothesis, alternate hypothesis, type I, type II errors, critical region.
-Inferences concerning means and proportions- Large samples- test of hypothesis for single mean and difference between the means.
-Test of hypothesis for the proportions- single and difference between the proportions, confidence interval for the mean and proportions.
+Testing of Hypothesis - Large Sample: Tests of hypothesis - null hypothesis, alternate hypothesis, type I, type II errors, critical region.
+Inferences concerning means and proportions.
+Test of hypothesis for single mean and difference between the means.
+Test of hypothesis for the proportions- single and difference between the proportions, confidence interval for the mean and proportions for large samples.